effector/effector/README.md

 ## Examples

-The following are simple examples that will give you a basic understanding how the state manager works:
+Three following examples that will give you a basic understanding how the state manager works:

 ### Incremet/decremet
 ```js